 Simulation of the IBM device was performed with \textit{AerSimulator}.
-Using fake backend we modify error parameters i.e. \textit{readout{\_}error} for all qubits, \textit{gate{\_}error} for all single-qubit and all two-qubit gates.
-We multiply them by the common error factor $\lambda >0$.
+Using a fake backend, we modified the error parameters i.e. \textit{readout{\_}error} for all qubits, \textit{gate{\_}error} for all single-qubit and all two-qubit gates.
+We multiplied them by the common error factor $\lambda >0$.
 Relaxation time $t_1$ and dephasing time $t_2$ parameters were multiplied by $1/\lambda$ error factor.

 For each simulated circuit, heavy output subspace was determined by classical noiseless computation.
 Simulations were performed for varying values of the error factor, allowing the determination of its maximum value for which a given Quantum Volume was achieved for each test.
 The number of sampled circuits and performed simulations for each of them is presented in the table \ref{tab2}.